 Sender IDs must be either a US pre-approved long number or a short code.
 Alphanumeric IDs are not supported.
-This should be decided depending on the context of your SMS campaign:
+This is what you need to pay attention to depending on the context of your SMS campaign:

 Social invitations also seem to be quite difficult, but not officially prohibited.
-Not so financing offers: these are expressly not allowed for shortcode senders.
+This is not true for financing offers: these are expressly not allowed for shortcode senders.

 SMS to Australia and New Zealand

-Australia is an extremely complex SMS market.
+Australia is an extremely complex market when it comes to sending international SMS.
 Numerous filters are pushing the cheap SS7 networks ever further away.
 A stable and direct API is therefore essential for the successful delivery of SMS.
 For sender IDs, content and encoding, there are no special restrictions.